Development Environments

 Hammer Development

 Hammer is the command line interface (CLI) to Foreman and Katello.
 It supports plugins such as Foreman Tasks and importing/exporting data via CSV.
 The CLI can be configured to work with any version of Foreman.
-To facilitate development in Hammer or any of its plugins, a lightweight vagrant box is provided in the boxes.yaml.example file.
-To use this functionality, copy the centos7-hammer-devel configuration from the example file into your boxes.yaml file, changing options as necessary.
+To facilitate development in Hammer or any of its plugins, a lightweight Vagrant box is provided in the boxes.yaml.example file.
+To use this functionality, copy the centos9-hammer-devel configuration from the example file into your boxes.yaml file, changing options as necessary.
 Then run the following:

-vagrant up centos7-hammer-devel
+vagrant up centos9-hammer-devel

-In the vagrant box, find the Hammer repositories at /home/vagrant/ and the configuration at /home/vagrant/.hammer.
+In the Vagrant box, find the Hammer repositories at /home/vagrant/ and the configuration at /home/vagrant/.hammer.

 Capsule Development

-To use this functionality, add the following configuration to your 99-local.yaml, changing the hostnames as needed
+To use this functionality, add the following configuration to your 99-local.yaml, changing the hostnames as needed.

 To setup a smart proxy (capsule) and a new development environment

-• setup 99-local.yaml
+• Setup 99-local.yaml

 capsule-dev:

-box: centos7
+box: centos9-stream

 ansible: